Deep Image Harmonization by Bridging the Reality Gap: Our Method

-For real images, there exist no ground-truth style labels, so standard classification loss cannot be used.
+For real images without ground-truth style labels, standard classification loss cannot be used.
 Since the foreground style should be harmonized to the same as background style during harmonization, we design a novel style aggregation (SA) loss composed of two loss terms based on the following two assumptions.
 Firstly, $\mathbf{f}^{rl}_{out}$ is likely to have one style only if $\mathbf{f}^{rl}_{in}$ has this style.
-So we adopt the weighted classification loss:
+Thus, we adopt the weighted classification loss:

 Intuitively, if $P_k^{in}\left(\mathbf{f}^{rl}_{in}\right)$ is small, $P_k^{out}\left(\mathbf{f}^{rl}_{out}\right)$ would also be penalized.
 Because rendered images and real images are projected to the same feature space after the first stage, $P^{in}$ and $P^{out}$ are shared across two domains.